1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and legal professionals seeking to deepen their understanding of how neurobehavioral and neurocognitive disorders can increase vulnerability to suggestibility, especially in forensic and legal contexts.
-The program covers assessment, evaluation, and decision-making for individuals with cognitive or behavioral impairments, and is relevant across a range of professional settings.
+This training is intended for mental health and legal professionals who want to understand how neurobehavioral and neurocognitive disorders can increase vulnerability to suggestibility.
+It is designed for those specializing in forensic psychology, clinical psychology, neuropsychology, psychiatry, or law, with a focus on assessment, evaluation, and decision-making related to individuals with cognitive or behavioral impairments.

 • Experience Level